Prostate cancer: Lowering your risk

 Lycopene.
 Some studies have provided limited evidence that this antioxidant, which is obtained mostly from tomatoes and tomato products, may decrease prostate cancer risk, according to the American Institute for Cancer Research (AICR).
 However, lycopene's potential benefit remains unproven.
 A recent study found no link between lycopene in the blood and prostate cancer risk.

-Calcium.
+Dairy and calcium.
 Some research suggests that consuming a lot of calcium or dairy products can increase prostate cancer risk.
 However, most studies have not found an increased risk from the amount of calcium found in a typical diet.
 In addition, calcium is an important nutrient, so it's important to get the recommended amount, the AICR notes.

 It's important to note that neither the ACS nor the AICR recommends taking a supplement for cancer prevention.
 If you're considering taking any dietary supplement, speak with your doctor, the ACS advises.